A trauma-informed industry

 We believe that our work is far from finished and there is still a lot more that needs to change when it comes to trauma processes within the maritime industry.
 We have therefore decided to continue the project, and we welcome you to be a part of it!

-The Helsinki trauma workshop
+The Copenhagen trauma workshop

 The take-aways from the workshop will be: